Spatial cognition

-Spatial cognition is the acquisition, organization, utilization, and revision of knowledge about spatial environments.
-It is most about how animals including humans behave within space and the knowledge they built around it, rather than space itself.
+In cognitive psychology, spatial cognition is the acquisition, organization, utilization, and revision of knowledge about spatial environments.
+It is most about how animals, including humans, behave within space and the knowledge they built around it, rather than space itself.
 These capabilities enable individuals to manage basic and high-level cognitive tasks in everyday life.
 Numerous disciplines (such as cognitive psychology, neuroscience, artificial intelligence, geographic information science, cartography, etc.) work together to understand spatial cognition in different species, especially in humans.
 Thereby, spatial cognition studies also have helped to link cognitive psychology and neuroscience.
 Scientists in both fields work together to figure out what role spatial cognition plays in the brain as well as to determine the surrounding neurobiological infrastructure.